kalolo/fintrack/README.md

 3. Run database migrations in production
 4. Start the application with `mix phx.server`

+## Security

+This project follows security best practices:
+- All sensitive data is stored in environment variables
+- Passwords are hashed with bcrypt
+- No credentials are committed to version control
+- See [SECURITY.md](SECURITY.md) for detailed security guidelines

 ## Contributing

-1. Run `mix precommit` before submitting changes
+1. Run `mix precommit` before submitting changes (runs compile with warnings as errors, format check, and tests)
 2. Ensure all tests pass with `mix test`
 3. Follow Elixir and Phoenix coding conventions
 4. Add tests for new functionality
+5. Never commit `.env` or `.env.dev` files - only `.env.example` should be in git

 ## Learn More About Phoenix